 7.4 We will make the requested information available within 30 business days, or provide written notice of an extension where additional time is required to fulfill the request.

 7.5 A minimal fee may be charged for providing access to personal information.
 Where a fee may apply, we will inform the person of the cost and request further direction from the person on whether or not we should proceed with the request.

 7.6 If a request is refused in full or in part, we will notify the person in writing, providing the reasons for refusal and the recourse available to the person.

-8.1 The Privacy Officer or designated individual is responsible for ensuring Derek L. Chase & Associates Ltd.’s compliance with this policy and the Personal Information Protection Act.
+8.1 The Privacy Officer or designated individual is responsible for ensuring Chase & Associates.’s compliance with this policy and the Personal Information Protection Act.

-8.2 People should direct any complaints, concerns or questions regarding Derek L. Chase & Associates Ltd.’s compliance in writing to the Privacy Officer.
+8.2 People should direct any complaints, concerns or questions regarding Chase & Associates.’s compliance in writing to the Privacy Officer.
 If the Privacy Officer is unable to resolve the concern, the person may also write to the Information and Privacy Commissioner of British Columbia.